letlambdafree/aspect-ratio/README.md

 # aspect-ratio

-This package is useful playing movie in exwm.
+This package is useful playing movie file in exwm.

 Resize a window by original aspect ratio.